 2646 N Milwaukee Ave

 The Gallery Theatre, located at 1112 N. Milwaukee Avenue just south of Division, is a beautiful and intimate space to watch films.
 Originally built as a bank in 1920, the theater is now home to the Polish Film Festival in America, the International Documentary Film Festival and the Society for Arts.
-Throughout the year the Society presents an eclectic array of foreign films by promising new filmmakers and art exhibits that range from painting and sculpture to three dimensional and are often accompanied by gallery talks, lectures and workshops.
+Throughout the year the Society presents an eclectic array of foreign films by promising new filmmakers and art exhibits that range from painting and sculpture to three dimensional.
+Many of the film screenings and art exhibits are accompanied by gallery talks, lectures and workshops.
 With stadium seating for 70 and a lovely reception area the Gallery Theater provides the perfect space for experiencing film with after screening Q & A’s, music and gatherings .

 Milwaukee Avenue has metered parking until 10PM on the west side with free parking on the east side.
 The Milwaukee CTA Bus # 56 stops at Milwaukee & Thomas Street (on request) and the subway’s Blue Line stops at Milwaukee and Division.
-There are a number of restaurants and a coffee shop, just steps away from the theater, with many more dining options along Milwaukee and Division.
+There are a number of restaurants just steps away from the theater including the Lovely: A Bake Shop for coffee and pastries and Frontier which offers crafts beers and eclectic bar food with many more dining options along Milwaukee and Division.